State coronavirus cases rise by 5,004, deaths climb by 46 to 3,281

 National data

-No. 12 Georgia added 10.
-Washington, which was the original epicenter in the United States, is in 21th place, with an increase of 9.
+Washington, which was the original epicenter in the United States, is in 21th place, with an increase of 10.

-Arizona, which is in 18th place at 1,463, added a single-day high of 79 deaths, but 53 were determined through death certificate matching.

 One week ago Thursday in the United States 120,688, two weeks ago there were 116,034, three weeks ago there were 1110,415, four weeks ago there were 103,563, five weeks ago 96,5695, six weeks ago 87,500, seven weeks ago 77,114, eight weeks ago 64,018, nine weeks ago 50,361, 10 weeks ago 34,994, 11 weeks ago 19,847, 12 weeks ago 7,592, 13 weeks ago 1,616, 14 weeks ago 239, 15 weeks ago 41, 16 weeks ago 12, 17 weeks ago 0.